opendocsg/slw-judgments-backfill/2002_SGHC_41/report.md

 **Held, dismissing the appeal:**

 (1) Order 27 r 3 relates to admissions of fac t, whether in the pleadings or otherwise.
-If the liability turns on a question of law or mixed law and fac t, admissions of fac t alone c annot determine the matter (see 16); _Shunmugam Jayakumar v Jeyaretnam_ [1997] 2 SLR 172 applied.
+If the liability turns on a question of law or mixed law and fac t, admissions of fac t alone c annot determine the matter (see 16); _Shunmugam Jayakumar v Jeyaretnam_ <span class="citation">[1997] 2 SLR 172</span> applied.

 (2) Although Ow had admitted to drawing down the sum in question, he had pleaded that the bank was prec luded from rec overing from him in view of the alleged breac hes of the Banking Ac t and MAS Notic es.
 If he is right on this issue, then he would not be liable.
 To give judgment for the bank against Ow would determine this issue (see 17).